PepiPetrov/PepiPetrov/README.md

 🌱 I’m currently learning Data Science.

-🔭 I was working on Pordkrepi.bg Website.
+🔭 I was working on Pordkrepi.bg Website (GitHub: [https://github.com/podkrepi-bg](https://github.com/podkrepi-bg)).
 This is a charity platform.
 It is built with JavaScript, TypeScript, Next.js, NestJS and Prisma.

 🌱 I’m currently learning Artificial Intelligence with Tensorflow, PyTorch.